hauptem/F5-Multisite-Dashboard/README.md

    ```

 ### Create DNS Resolver
-Execute the following command, replacing the DNS server IP with your environment's DNS server:
+Execute the following command, replacing the DNS server IP with your environment's DNS server.
+Note that the iRule will expect 'dashboard-DNS' to exist unless this reference is edited for a different resolver name.

 ```tcl
 create net dns-resolver dashboard-DNS forward-zones add { in-addr.arpa { nameservers add { 192.168.1.53:53 } } }